 Russian missiles and drones bombard Ukraine for hours, killing at least 18 people

-The Kremlin's most intense attack of the year, including a drone slamming into a Kyiv residential building, comes as Ukraine fears the Iran war is leaving it short of critical air defense munitions.
+The Kremlin launched its most intense attack of the year, including a drone that slammed into a Kyiv residential building, as Ukraine fears the Iran war is leaving it short of critical air defense munitions.

 Get more newsRussia Drone Missile Attack Ukraine Kyiv Iran War Air Defenses Rcna332101 - World News | NBC News Cloneon